 There has been a scattering of records across the county since then, at sites such as those known to Francis Rose north of Shoreham (1954), at Stowting (1954) and Foots Cray Marshes (1946-55 and subsequently), all of which appear to have gone.
+Francis Rose also remarked on the Spike-rush being rare but locally abundant in the Thames-Medway estuary, specifically Shorne and Higham Marshes, and it seems surprising that sightings have not continued there.
 Philp(1982) noted that the species could not be found in several former sites affected by land drainage or agricultural improvement, and that the 1971-80 county survey could only trace it in the Lydden Valley area and in one meadow at Snodland.
 In fact, there were two such meadows at Snodland (per JP), but the other has since been lost to development.
 In the course of the 1991-2005 survey (Philp, 2010), there were no sightings despite repeated search.
 Accordingly, although Eric Philp had expressed some hope that Slender Spike-rush might yet be found in grazing meadows along the Swale or in the Lydden Valley (to which one might also add the Stour Valley), the species was in 2012 placed on the Kent Rare Plant Register supplement of 'probably extinct' Kent plants.